 Those verses suggest baptism establishing a connection with Paul or John.
+(Those references above were not speaking of being "baptized into Jesus Christ" as in Romans 6:3.)
 It seems that baptism can have a more general meaning as in to be immersed in suffering:

 "But Jesus answered and said, Ye know not what ye ask.
 Are ye able to drink of the cup that I shall drink of, and to be baptized with the baptism that I am baptized with?
 They say unto him, We are able."
+(Matthew 20:22)

-(Matt 20:22) So that they were baptized unto Moses may not be typical of the resurrection of Christ.
+So, that they were "baptized unto Moses" may not be typical of the resurrection of Christ.